symbolibre/symbolibre/doc/qemu-raspbian-chroot.rst

 ::

-   (host)% yay -S binfmt-qemu-static qemu-user-static-bin (host)% sudo systemctl restart systemd-binfmt
+   (host)% pacman -S binfmt-qemu-static qemu-user-static-bin (host)% systemctl restart systemd-binfmt

 On Debian see `[2] <https://wiki.debian.org/QemuUserEmulation>`__.
 The
 QEMU binaries might need to copied or mounted to the chroot (see the